 Female Genital Mutilation (circumcision) has been practiced for centuries in Africa and other parts of the world for more than 3000 years.
-More than 250 million women have been circumcised world wide, and an additional 3 million girls are at risk of circumcision every year (WHO).
-It has no health benefits and and so many girls have lost their lives by its practice.
-It is regarded by the WHO as a crime against humanity, a violation of human rights and a brutal form of violence against women.
+More than 250 million women have been circumcised world wide, and an additional 4 million girls are at risk of circumcision every year (WHO).
+It has no health benefits and and many girls have lost their lives by its practice.
+It is regarded by the WHO as a crime against humanity, a violation of human rights and a brutal form of gender based violence against women.

-Copyright © 2021 Restore FGM - ترميم ختان
+Copyright © 2023 Restore FGM - ترميم ختان